studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 Commit update are only some bug fix, i applied and share to the user, for now only some fixes.

-Not all fix (but most) listed here a re fixed
+Not all fix (but most) listed here are fixed
 -------------
 1-Incompatible j1.5 & j1.7 :
 JComponentHelper::filterText(unfixed)